-Figure 15: Providence streetlight electricity use was reduced by 12 million kilowatt hours (kWh) between FY 2015 and FY 2019.
+Figure 15: Providence streetlight electricity use was reduced by 12 million kWh/yr. from a 2015 pre-LED retrofit baseline.

-Figure 16: Providence streetlight combined electricity and operational cost was reduced by \$3million or nearly 70%, between FY 2015 and FY 2019.
+Figure 16: Providence streetlight combined electricity and operational costs have been reduced by ~\$3million per year or nearly 70%, between from a 2015 pre-LED retrofit baseline.